 Bachelor of Science Interior Design

-The interior design degree at Southern Miss, which began in 1976, is accredited as a first professional-level degree program by the Council for Interior Design Accreditation (CIDA), formally known as Foundation for Interior Design Education Research (FIDER), and was the first Mississippi program to obtain this accreditation.
+The Interior Design Program at Southern Miss, which began in 1976, is accredited as a first professional-level degree program by the Council for Interior Design Accreditation (CIDA) and was the first Mississippi program to obtain this accreditation.
 Southern Miss is the only interior design program in the state of Mississippi accredited by the National Kitchen and Bath Association (NKBA).
-Requirements are in accordance with the published standards and guidelines of the Council for Interior Design Accreditation and NKBA.
+Requirements are in accordance with the published standards and guidelines of the Council for Interior Design Accreditation and the NKBA.

 This program prepares students to identify, research, and solve problems related to the needs of people in residential, institutional, and commercial environments in order to enhance the quality of life and protect public health, safety, and welfare.
 The program's interdisciplinary approach addresses the demands and standards of qualification of the profession and related fields.
 The core of program requirements includes sequential studio courses covering the analysis, planning, and design of human environments.
-Supplemental courses include instruction in presentation, HVAC systems, lighting, plumbing, acoustics, codes, special needs, historic and contemporary furnishings/design, aesthetics, sustainable design, and professional procedures.
-The program emphasizes understanding and application of current technology, building codes and laws, oral and visual communications skills, relationship of the user and the immediate environment, and the designer's professional responsibility to society.
+Supplemental courses include instruction in presentation, HVAC systems, lighting, plumbing, acoustics, codes, special needs, historic and contemporary furnishings/design, aesthetics, sustainable design, Autocad, BIM and professional procedures.
+The program emphasizes understanding and application of current technology, building codes and laws, oral and visual communication skills, relationship of the user and the immediate environment, and the designer's professional responsibility to society.